bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/3_interfacing_with_r.md

 ---

 Once you have installed R on your computer, you can start an interactive R session either on the **commandline** or using **RGui**, the built-in R graphical user interface (GUI). **RStudio** provides a richer and more powerful interface for R that we will use in this class.
+Below is a brief introduction to each of these interfaces.

+---

 ## Using R on commandline